ppad-tech/secp256k1/README.md

 ```

 Ensure you compile with the 'llvm' flag (and that [ppad-fixed][fixed]
-has been compiled with the 'llvm' flag) for maximum performance.
+and [ppad-sha256][sha256] have been compiled with the 'llvm' flag) for
+maximum performance.

 ## Security